 Why is the HMRC the biggest business creditor?

-HMRC remains listed as being the largest creditor of a failed company.
+So, HMRC remains listed as being the largest creditor of a failed company.
 Directors, however, when facing a severe negative cashflow, start to treat supplier creditors in preference, too, therefore, ensure the ongoing of a potentially failing business.
 Therefore normally, suppliers priorities over the HMRC.
-Potential preference claims therefore in the future.
+Potential preference claims, therefore in the future.

 HMRC: Published Figures